Books

 The compelling account of how two heritages united in their struggle to gain freedom and equality in America—now updated with new and revised content.

 Inspired by a conversation William Loren Katz had with Langston Hughes, The Black West presents long-neglected stories of daring pioneers such as Nat Love (Deadwood Dick) and Mary Fields (Stagecoach Mary).
-New Edition published in 2019.
+New Edition published by Chicago Review Press in 2019.

 of the Old West